marcelortizv/marcelortizv/README.md

 - 👋 Hi, I’m @marcelortizv
-- 👀 I’m interested in Applied Econometrics, Applied Microeconomics (Empirical IO, Urban Economics) and Machine Learning applications in Economics.
+- 👀 I’m interested in Econometrics, Machine Learning, Networks, and Applied Microeconomics.
-- 🌱 I’m currently learning Deep Learning for NLP.
-- 📫 How to reach me: Please, visit my [webpage](https://sites.google.com/view/marcelortizv)
+- 📫 How to reach me: Please, visit my [webpage](https://marcelortizv.github.io/)

 <!---
 marcelortizv/marcelortizv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.